 This post may contain affiliate links.
 Please see my disclosure policy for details.

-Looking back, the Dunstanburgh Castle walk in Northumberland was truly a highlight of my trip there!
+Looking back, the Craster to Dunstanburgh Castle walk in Northumberland was truly a highlight of my trip there!

 What could be more perfect than strolling along the rugged coastline at sunset and heading towards an enchanting ruined castle on the horizon?!